-Rolled oats got a glow up in these chewy, Giant Cranberry Oatmeal Cookies.
+Rolled oats got a glow up in these chewy, Oatmeal Craisin Cookies.
 I swapped traditional raisins for plump, tart dried cranberries and added chopped walnuts for crunch and texture.
 My kids convinced me to add chocolate and nobody regrets it.

 Why You'll Love these Cranberry Oatmeal Cookies

-These extra-large cranberry oatmeal cookies are packed full of flavor and texture.
-A double-scoop of cookie dough makes 8 giant cookies that are both crisp on the outside and chewy in the middle.
+These cranberry oatmeal cookies are packed full of flavor and texture.
+If you're keen, a double-scoop of cookie dough makes 8 giant cookies that are both crisp on the outside and chewy in the middle.

 Both brown and white sugars play together perfectly to create a cookie that spreads just enough while still laden with butterscotch notes.

-Using a classic oatmeal raisin base, the add-in combinations are endless!
+Using a base for classic oatmeal raisin cookies, the add-in combinations are endless!

 Instead of a thick cookie that bakes like a brick, be sure to flatten these big boys before hitting the oven.
 They will spread and develop a crispy crust around the edges while the middle stays moist and chewy for days!